Webinar

 4. Just-In-Time Access

-Just-In-Time Access (JITA) is an access control policy that involves granting individual access to specific apps, data, or other resources for a limited period.
-Precisely when they need it and only for the duration of that necessity.
+Just-in-time access (JITA) is an access control policy that allows individuals to access specific apps, data, or other resources for a limited period—precisely—precisely when they need it and only for the duration of that necessity.
 This policy is enforced to enhance security, reduce risks, and minimize exposure to potential threats.

 However, you need to opt for an efficient solution to implement these policies in your organization.
 Though multiple IAM tools in the market are designed to help your team enforce these critical access policies, but the one that stands out is Zluri.
 What is Zluri?
 How does it help to manage and implement access control policies?
 Here's a quick read-through.